Jatin6375/SQL_Retail_Sales/README.md

 3. **Run the Queries**: Use the SQL queries provided in the `analysis_queries.sql` file to perform your analysis.
 4. **Explore and Modify**: Feel free to modify the queries to explore different aspects of the dataset or answer additional business questions.

-## Author - JATIN GOYAL
+## About Me — Jatin Goyal

-This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
-If you have any questions, feedback, or would like to collaborate, feel free to get in touch!
+I’m learning data analysis and building projects to improve my SQL and analytics skills.
+This project is part of my learning journey.
+If you're also learning or have any suggestions for improvement, feel free to connect!